 The Institute is composed of nineteen regional components as follows: California, Central States, East Central, Florida/Caribbean, Gulf States, Illinois, Michigan, Middle Atlantic, New England, New York, North Central, Northwest & Pacific, Ohio, Pennsylvania, South Atlantic, Texas, Western Mountain, New Jersey and Region of the Virginias.

-Depending on the regional component’s membership size, it elects one or more AIA directors to serve on the National AIA Board of Directors.
-California not only has enough members to make up a region but also has the distinction of being the single largest regional component in the nation.
-As such, it has the largest delegation to the AIA Board with four AIA national directors.
+Depending on the regional component’s membership size, it elects one or more AIA directors to serve on the National AIA Strategic Council.
+California not only has enough members to make up a region but also has the distinction of being the single largest regional component in the nation, with three representative to the AIA Strategic Council.
+AIA national directors.
 Each year at Grassroots and the national Convention, the regions gather in caucuses to discuss issues of concern.

 State AIA Components